mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 # Testing and Functionality

-The data extraction code has primarily been developed by Marina Chaji and runs on the neptune server at NEFSC.
+The data extraction code was primarily been developed by Marina Chaji and ran on the neptune server at NEFSC.
 *   R version 4.0.5 (2021-03-31) -- "Shake and Throw"
 *   Rstudio server Version 1.4.1103

-Don't use mars because it's on an older version of R.
+In preparation for the retirement on the Neptune server, development was moved to individual containers in July 2023.
+This code will run on the standard NEFSC R container, which is running R 4.3.0 (2023-04-21)
+The data analysis code runs properly.
+The containers do not support RODBC, so all of the data extraction code has to be switched to ROracle.
+Only some of it has been switched over.

 # Getting started

+1. Get a container set up on the NEFSC network.
-1. Clone the repository onto the neptune server on the NEFSC network.
+1. Clone the repository onto the your container on the NEFSC network.
-    1. If you are already using github on neptune, then this is straightforward.
+    1. If you are already using github on your container, then this is straightforward.
-    1. If not, you will need to follow the steps here [here](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers) for the steps to create an access token, store it on neptune, and clone a repository.
+    1. If not, you will need to follow the steps here [here](https://github.com/NEFSC/READ-SSB-LEE-On-the-servers) for the steps to create an access token, store it, and clone a repository.
 1. Rename and edit your local copy of [R_credentials_sample.R](/data_wrangle/R_credentials_sample.R) to `credentials.R`.
 Follow the instructions in comments at the top.
 1. Edit your .Rprofile or .Renviron to be aware of *network_location_desktop* and *network_location_remote* variables.
 1. Use Rstudio to knit the [code to extract and processes data](/data_wrangle/data_extraction_and_processing_code.Rmd) to html.